-You can start these additional virtual processors with the -p option of the onmode utility.
+You can start these additional virtual processors with one of the following methods:

-You can start these additional virtual processors with the -p option of the onmode utility or ISA.
+- The -p option of the onmode utility - ISA

 You can also start additional virtual processors for user-defined classes to run user-defined routines.
-For more information about user-defined virtual processors, see "Assign a UDR to a user-defined virtual-processor class" on page 4-15.
+For more information about user-defined virtual processors, see "Assign a UDR to a user-defined virtual-processor class" on page 4-16.